About Caroline

 Background

-Caroline lives in Manchester and has always lived in the area, except for the three years she studied English at the University of Sheffield.
+Caroline lives in Manchester and has always lived in the area, except for when she studied English at the University of Sheffield.

-She worked in human resources for seventeen years and wrote books at night, but never thought writing could be a real job.
+She worked in HR for seventeen years and wrote books at night, never thinking writing could be a real job.

 She was amazed when, in 2017, she got offered a book deal and was able to write for a living — a job she could do in pyjamas with a dog at her feet.